UNICORE-EU/unicore-docs/source/user-docs/user-docs-introduction.rst

 This will run the command and get standard output and error back to the client and display them.

-For more complex cases, you can create a JSON job description and run that via UCC.
+For more complex cases, you can create a JSON job description and run that via :ref:`UCC <ucc>`.

 .. code:: json